dkdimitrov/wscapi/README.md

 ```

-If you wish to fetch all updated taxa for the given period, use the method below and pass the starting date.
+If you wish to fetch all updated taxa for the given period, use the method below and pass the starting date (optional).
 This will return all the result from the date you provide to now.
+If you do not provide date only the results from the current day will be fetched.

 ```php